stephank/yarn-plugin-nixify/README.md

 **This plugin currently depends on Yarn v2 master.**

-To get a compatible version, you currently need to install Yarn as follows:
+To get a compatible version, run the following in your project folder:

 ```sh
 yarn set version from sources